 So what aspects do you look for when thinking that SPD could be a factor influencing your child’s life?
 I have listed a few signs to look out for, but of course there are hundreds of different factors and influences.
 If there are any worrying signs or symptoms in your child relating to sensory input, it is best to get it checked out and assessed as soon as possible.
 Due to our children’s brains developing quickly, if we can change their brain wiring before certain habits are established, we can lessen the impact that SPD can have on their lives.
 So it is best to get it done as early as possible.

 • Has trouble with fine motor skills such as stacking blocks or simple jig-saw puzzles

 • Problems sleeping

 • Does not like being cuddled or stroked or held

 • Hard to get into a normal and regular routine

-• Does not like getting dressed, struggles getting dressed or disliking wearing certain clothes or colours
+• Does not like getting dressed, struggles getting dressed or disliking wearing certain clothes

 • Can be difficult to toilet train

 • Cannot sit still